rock-core/rock-and-syskit/source/workspace/managing.html.md

 autoproj manifest autoproj/manifest.dev`
 ~~~

-**Tip**: keep the default manifest the 'developer' manifest and use this
+**Tip**: make the default manifest the 'developer' manifest and use this
 mechanism for development roles.
 {: .tip}